Skip to content

 RESEACH

 I direct the VizUS (Visualization and Virtual Reality lab at Utah State) lab.
-The lab is doing research on data visualization, visual analytics, virtual reality, and 3D user interfaces.
-Please visit my lab page, Google Scholar, and YouTube channel to know more about my research.
+The lab is doing research on eXtended Reality, data visualization, visual analytics, and immersive analytics.
+Visit my lab page, Google Scholar, and YouTube channel to learn more about my research.

 PROSPECTIVE STUDENTS